 - The balance—usually 50 percent—is provided by the local financial institution.

 Terms & Requirements

-- Terms – the 504 program offers terms of 10 years for machinery and equipment loans, and 20 years for real estate loans.
+- Terms – the 504 program offers terms of 10 years for machinery and equipment loans, and 20 or 25 years for real estate loans.

 - Collateral and Security – the borrower must provide collateral to secure the loan.
 This will include a mortgage on the land and building being financed; liens on machinery, equipment and fixtures; lease assignments; and personal guarantees from individuals with 20 percent or more ownership in the company (or limited guarantees from those with less than 20 percent ownership).
 The local financial institution has the security of the first lien on the collateral, with First District Development Company holding the second lien.